LEAF-Bering-uClibc/website/bering-uclibc/_posts/2016-09-04-LEAF_Bering-uClibc_6.0.0-beta1_available.md

 layout: post
 ---

-With Bering-uClibc-6.0.0-beta1 the next major version of LEAF Bering-uClibc has raeched a reasonable stable stadium.
+With Bering-uClibc-6.0.0-beta1 the next major version of LEAF Bering-uClibc has reached a reasonable stable stadium.

 It is based on uClibc-ng 1.0.17 and the linux kernel version 4.4 (as today 4.4.19).